Chinese Names — Structure, History, Key Factors, Taboos, and Classic Examples

 It was a name to describe one's virtue, which usually connected to one's given name in some ways.

-A courtesy name usually consisted of one or two Chinese Characters, which was given by parents, respectable elder, teacher, or oneself.
+A courtesy name usually consisted of one or two Chinese Characters, which was given by parents, respectable elders, teachers, or oneself.

 After a person has held the Coming of Age Ceremony, others would start to respect and treat him as an adult, an important way was to only call his courtesy name.